 • Additionally, zero waste haircare brands tend to prioritize the use of organic and non-toxic ingredients, ethical manufacturing processes, and are focused on minimizing their broader negative impact – which, I’m sure we can all agree are good things.

-We independently research all featured brands and we ask them to confirm their claims.
+We independently research all featured brands, and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
-Learn more here.
+We explain this further in our Terms of Use.

-The Best Plastic-free Shampoo & Conditioner
+The Best Shampoo and Conditioners

 For those who love liquids, Plaine Products offers an innovative low waste shampoo and conditioner refill service.
 Their effective products also leave our hair feeling beautifully clean, soft, and smooth.
 Plaine Products has been comprehensively rated by us on their sustainability credentials – find the full rating here.